michaelnmmeyer/dharma/readme.md

 `change.py`.
 A single update process should run at a given time, not more.

 We use the WAL mode in SQLite.
-Thus, writers don't block readers and vice-versa, but writers do block each other, which is why we use just one and serialize writes.
+Thus, writers don't block readers and vice-versa, but writers still do block each other, which is why we use just one and serialize writes.

 In addition to the above, we run a WebSocket client that is hooked to Zotero and that notifies the update process whenever someone modifies the project's